rei/rei-cedar-docs/docs/components/checkboxes/README.md

 ## Accessibility

+Many WCAG requierments are contextual to their implementation.
-To ensure that usage of this component complies with accessibility guidelines:
+To ensure that usage of this component complies with accessibility guidelines you are responcible for the following:

 - Each checkbox must be focusable and keyboard accessible:
   - When the checkbox has focus, the **Space** key changes the selection
   - **Tab** key moves to next element in list